-This option is available to anyone working and paying National Insurance Contributions (NICs) in the UK, but different pension rules may apply to foreign nationals who aren’t intending to retire in the UK.
+This option is available to anyone working and paying National Insurance Contributions (NICs) in the UK.
+Different pension rules may apply to foreign nationals who aren’t intending to retire in the UK.

-To first qualify for a UK pension you must live and work in the UK, and have a UK National Insurance Number
+To qualify for a UK pension, you must live and work in the UK, and have a UK National Insurance Number.

-For UK citizens, their NI number is issued shortly before their 16th birthday, but foreign nationals will need to apply for one on entering the UK.
-Read more about obtaining an NI number
+For UK citizens, their NI number is issued shortly before their 16th birthday.
+Foreign nationals must apply for one on entering the UK.
+Read more about obtaining an NI number.

-In addition to having a valid NI number, residents living and working in the UK must also pay NICs for at least 10 years in order to qualify for the basic state pension.
+In addition to having a valid NI number, residents must also pay NICs for at least 10 years.

-Be aware that you will only have NICs taken out of your pay if you earn over a certain threshold – currently, that’s £116 per week.
-If you’re on a low income, you may be able to make voluntary NI contributions to ensure you get the state pension.
+Be aware that you only have NICs taken out of your pay if you earn over a certain threshold; currently, that threshold is £116 per week.
+If you’re on a low income, you may be able to make voluntary NI contributions to ensure you qualify.

 It’s also possible to get National Insurance credits to act in place of making contributions.
 You’ll get these if you’re claiming benefits such as Jobseeker’s Allowance and child benefit, or receiving Maternity Allowance.